 Academic Integrity

-Academic integrity is a shared value and a shared responsibility on our campus.
+Academic integrity is a shared value and responsibility on our campus.
 UBC Okanagan is committed to supporting academic integrity by creating opportunities for students, faculty and staff to engage in education and awareness activities, and supporting an approach to academic misconduct that is fair and effective.
 We encourage you to explore our progress toward the development of a campus-wide culture of integrity.

 INSTITUTIONAL SUPPORT